cosmos/ibc-go/docs/docs/01-ibc/06-channel-upgrades.md

 > NOTE: due to the addition of new channel states, packets can still be received and processed in both `FLUSHING` and `FLUSHCOMPLETE` states.
 > Packets can also be acknowledged in the  `FLUSHING` state.
 Application developers should consider these new states
 > when implementing application logic that relies on the channel state.
+> It is still only possible to send packets when the channel is in the `OPEN` state.

 ## Cancelling a Channel Upgrade